jackkershaw/my-coding-progress/README.md

 - 20 August: 1.5 hours learning about the web on OpenClassrooms and 1 hour on Python Codewars
 - 21 August: 1.5 hour on Python Codewars
 - 4 September: 4 hour on Javascript challenges
-- 7 September: 3.5 hour on portfolio
+- 7 September: 4.5 hour on portfolio
 - 8 September:
 ## Codewars Profile

--
+- I love using Codewars to improve my Javascript and Python.
+You can see my progress on my profile [here]( https://www.codewars.com/users/jones58)

-## Free Code Camp Profile
+## freeCodeCamp Profile

--
+-  I owe a lot of my early learning to freeCodeCamp.
+After completing the [responsive web design certification](https://www.freecodecamp.org/certification/jones58/responsive-web-design), I had the confidence to work on my own sites.
+You can see my progress through the freeCodeCamp curriculum [here]( https://www.freecodecamp.org/jones58).